smuktevi/smuktevi.github.io/docs/about.md

 dove into CS during my Bachelors at Ramaiah Institute of Technology (Banglore) and graduated in 2019,
 and did my schooling in a boarding school in rural India.

-### I built

-a couple side projects along the way:

-- One Customer Voice (Microsoft Global Hackathon '22 executive category 2nd place winner)
-- Topic-Sentiment Analysis and Relevance System (TSAR) and BEReddiT
-- LyriQuest (College Best Project Award)
-- RecipEat
-- PipedUp
-- FixForm
-- Exploring the Hunger Project in Africa.
-- Exploring the spread of COVID and its effect on government policies across the world.

-### Recommendations

-#### [Luo Mi](https://www.linkedin.com/in/luomi) · Research Data Scientist at Meta · April 8, 2022

-"I mentored Sai and a few other talented UW Data Science Master student in their final project.
-The project revolves around automatic Reddit forum text retrieval, sentimental analysis and topic modeling.
-The team was able to delivery cloud-deployed mature data product capable of Subreddit sentiment/topic analysis, identification of post discussion "toxicity" as well as a few other relevant functionalities using Deep Learning NLP.

-Throughout the execution of the project, Sai impressed me as being highly self-motivated, good with communication and capable of producing concrete results under vague instructions.
-Sai also has a SWE background which enables him to not only take on analytics role but also capable of delving into the engineering aspect of the Data Science Work.
-Aside from technical know-how, Sai also has a long-term plan for his career development.
-From my 1:1 with him, he can clearly articulate what his career interests are and viable paths to reach the goal.
-For someone relatively new to the realm of DS, this type of forward planning will be a big contributing factor in his eventual success.

-All in all, I think any data science team would be lucky to have him on the team."
-<p style="text-align: center;">...</p>

-#### [Luan Jiang](https://www.linkedin.com/in/luan-jiang-75413857) · Data and Applied Scientist at Microsoft · September 29, 2021

-"Sai interned on my team at Microsoft during the summer of 2021 and his internship project was a great success.

-Sai has solid technical skills and is a quick learner.
-As soon as he joined the team, he progressed extremely fast and successfully completed his onboarding within just two weeks.
-Sai’s project tested him on many fundamental data science concepts such as exploratory data analysis, various tradeoffs of different modeling algorithms, model interpretability and data visualization.
-Right away, he showed solid foundational knowledge on each of these areas, and he learned and improved on his existing knowledge as time went on.
-In addition, Sai had to learn how to use Databricks and how to write code in Pyspark in a short amount of time, showing he’s not afraid of challenges and he can learn fast.

-Sai also has impressive presentation skills and was able to break down complex topics in a way that can be digested by a non-technical audience.
-He was very communicative and easy to work with.
-It was a great experience working with Sai and he would a tremendous asset to any companies."
-<p style="text-align: center;">...</p>

-#### [Chowdary Meenavilli](https://www.linkedin.com/in/chowdarymeenavilli) · CEO and Founder at Ntwist · July 21, 2020

-"Venkata Sai has worked for me as an Intern creating artificially intelligent systems to optimize industrial processes.
-During that time, Sai had gone through rigorous training.
-His ability to adapt and use the tools he just learnt effectively allowed his work to be highly productive.
-Sai is also a very hard worker, as he was enrolled in his undergraduate program, which he would attend while working during the weekdays.
-He was able to manage both the workload from NTWIST and his course while being successful at both.
-Along with this he was able to co-create a machine learning solution for an industrial process.
-The final product was able to make better operational decisions relative to the operator and increase profits by 42% of the time.
-I believe Venkata Sai has the ideal perspective to create machine learning solutions."

 <p style="text-align: center;">...</p>

 # Apart from work